Karlitoyo/Waste-Not-Want-Not/README.md

 Can be achieved by selecting the green highlighted button which states - "Clone or Download" via the
-webpage: (https://github.com/Karlitoyo/Waste-Not-Want-Not) this will give the option of downloading a .zip file or opening in desktop an option to close using HTTP is also given for cloning and running project locally.
+webpage: (https://github.com/Karlitoyo/Waste-Not-Want-Not) this will give the option of downloading a .zip file or opening in desktop an option to close using HTTP is also given for cloning and running project locally. through gitpod make use of the git pull function (if required to update the branch) and git clone and then git push to named repository.

 **Version-Control**

-I have tested the website on a number of different systems as outlined in the development section.
-I initially tested on a large screen and laptop and mobile.
-Using the large screen I changed the browser windown size from large to small repeatidly to ensure Media Queries were woring corresctly and to mitigate page repsonse issues.
-Unfortunately desktop screens which I mistakenly assumed would be included were not and caused errors upon my initial submission.
-This has now been identified and resolved.
-A further issue I encountered was my catalogue section on IE edge which was setting display to "ms flex wrap" causing the grid system to become unresponsive.
-This was fixed thorugh an update to the CSS however upon running on IE10 the catalogue item comments which should show upon the image flip are not showing this was not a problem on Microsoft Edge.
-Unfortunately I was unable to remedy the IE10 bug.
-In the final version of the site the bottom social network links are not live as the do not direct currently to related waste not want not sites.
+In my initial version I took a sytle from neomorphism as mentioned previously and styled the navigation to work within a neomorphism style website.
+Upon review of the colour scheme and mechanics of the website I re-developed the design using a more bootstrap oriented approach.
+In the second version (re-design) I too the navigation from bootstrap and also the carousel style hero slideshow.
+This is fundamentally a better design and ease of programming is straight forward.
+The initial slideshow involved the use of javascript functions.
+(While interesting to learn it is more complex and therefore more prone to error than bootstrap carousel).

 > # User-Stories